hackofiesta/Guidelines/privacy-policy.md

 ## Information Collected

-We may collect Personal Information that you submit to us voluntarily through our Website or our portal on skillenza.
-We collect this information when you register, create and edit a profile, answer survey questions, enter contests, use certain features on the site, or submit information to an event organiser.
-The types of information you can choose to provide on our site may include, without limitation,:
+We may collect Personal Information that you submit to us voluntarily through our Website or through Google Forms.
+We collect this information when you register for the hackathon.

-- Name, username, password, email address, and contact information.
-- Billing and shipping addresses, credit card number, and expiration date.
-- We or our third party service providers may also gather information relating to your devices, including: device model, operating system, browser type, unique device identifier, IP address, mobile phone number, mobile network carrier, location, and event information (such as application installations).
-- Other Personal Information you choose to provide such as your preferences, etc.

 ## Use of Information